matsuzaki-keiichi/pcap-nc/README.txt

 pcap-nc

+Program to simulate SpaceWire/RMAP trunsactions over TCP/IP network.

+Data is stored in files in the PCAP format.

+In a socket over TCP/IP communication,
+PCAP Packet Records (without PCAP Header) are transferred.

+In the test directory, a sequence of space packets are transfered from a client to a server or from a server to a client through the following channels:

+- Packet Transfer Protocol
+- RMAP Write Channel (without acknowledge)
+- RMAP Write Channel (with acknowledge)
+- RMAP Read  Channel

+==== How to use ====

+cd src

+ln -s (path to rapid json directory) rapidjson

+make install
+make clean

+cd ../test
+./test-all.sh

+==== specification of commands ====

+[pcap-nc]
+[pcap-replay]
+[pcap-rmap-target]
+[pcap-store]

+[pcap-nc]
 Arguments:
 The combination of the argements for pcap-replay(*1), pcap-store and those for nc and the following:
 --sleep second(int) :